A new brand identity that underscores our approach to B2B marketing — always customized, never templated

-The first step to position your business as a trusted resource on bitcoin and/or blockchain is finding the right thought leaders to help drive the effort.
-Reach out to executives who may be interested in authoring bylines or jumping in on conversations about bitcoin and blockchain.
+The first step to positioning your business as a trusted resource on Bitcoin and/or blockchain is finding the right thought leaders to help drive the effort.
+Reach out to executives who may be interested in authoring bylines or jumping in on conversations about Bitcoin and blockchain.
 Those who possess an in-depth understanding of your business as well as familiarity with cryptocurrency may be the best candidates.

 Having trouble drawing interest?
 Don’t forget to mention what’s in it for them.
-Not only will speaking about bitcoin and blockchain raise awareness of your company, but it may also help your thought leaders gain recognition within the industry.
+Not only will speaking about Bitcoin and blockchain raise awareness of your company, it may also help your thought leaders gain recognition within the industry.